theimpossibleastronaut/rmw/README.md

 rmw (ReMove to Waste) is a safe-remove utility for the command line.
-Its goal is to conform to [the FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html) and therefore be compatible with KDE, GNOME, XFCE, and others.
+Its goal is to conform to [the FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html) and therefore be compatible with KDE, GNOME, Xfce, and others.
 Desktop integration is optional however, and by default, rmw will only use a waste folder separated from your desktop trash.
-One of its unique features is the ability to purge files from your Waste/Trash directories after x number of days.
+One of its unique features is the ability to purge items from your Waste/Trash directories after x number of days.

 Web site: <https://remove-to-waste.info/>